 A TEAM APPROACH

-The team consists of thirteen staff members including a psychiatrist, nurses, case managers, an employment specialist, peer support specialists, and a substance abuse specialist.
+The team consists of thirteen staff members including a psychiatrist, nurses, case managers, an employment specialist, peer support specialists, and a substance use disorder specialist.

 SERVICES WHERE THEY ARE NEEDED